vitorscassiano/basic-infra/README.md

 > terraform init
 ```

-Setting up your variables in `variables.tf` and use the foloowing command to deploy:
+Setting up your variables in `variables.tf` and use the following command to deploy:
 ```
 > terraform plan
 > terraform apply